RonenNess/ExpiredStorage/README.md

 expiredStorage.setItem("test", "foobar", 60);
 ```

-Set item without expiration time (will behave just like a normal storage item):
+Or you can set items without expiration time (in which case they will behave just like a normal storage item):

 ```js
 expiredStorage.setItem("no_expire", "this will live forever");